mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

 Refer to the [Verify installation](../../../install/networked#verify-installation) topic to ensure successfull completion.

-## Optional post-upgrade cleanup
+## Post-upgrade cleanup

-If you had certain applications installed, upgrade might leave Kubernetes objects that belonged to Konvoy but are not used by Kommander.
+Depending on what Konvoy addons you had configured, the upgrade may leave Kubernetes objects behind that belonged to Konvoy, but are not used by Kommander.
 While you can safely disregard these objects, you should not arbitrarily remove or modify them, or use third-party tools (like Helm) that expect these objects to be in a correct state against these objects.

 If you want to clean these objects up, you need to perform